DigitalRuby/IPBan/README.md

 **Features**
 - Auto ban ip addresses on Windows and Linux by detecting failed logins from event viewer and/or log files (SSH, FTP, SMTP, etc.)
-- Highly configurable, many options to determine failed loging count threshold, time to ban, etc.
+- Highly configurable, many options to determine failed login count threshold, time to ban, etc.
 - Make sure to check out the DigitalRuby.IPBan.dll.config file for configuration options, each option is documented with comments.
 - Banning happens basically instantly for event viewer.
 For log files, you can set how often it polls for changes.
 - Very fast - I've optimized and tuned this code since 2012.
 The bottleneck is pretty much always the firewall implementation, not this code.